zama-ai/bounty-program/Bounties/Research/Improve_multithreaded_PBS_latency.md

-# Improve the programmable bootstrapping in TFHE
+# Improve multithreaded  TFHE Programmable Bootstrapping latency
-`Cryptography` `TFHE`
+`Cryptography` `TFHE` `Research`

 ## Overview
-Improve the efficiency of programmable bootstrapping in TFHE, for LWE inputs encrypting 4-bit integers, at least of a 10x factor, on a given machine.
+Reduce the latency of a single Programmable bootstrapping for a LWE ciphertext in TFHE.

 ## Description
-Implement a new variant of programmable bootstrapping of TFHE in Concrete, that achieves at least a 10x factor improvement.
+Propose a new technique to reduce the latency of a single programmable bootstrapping on a LWE ciphertext, encrypting a message with 4-bits, in TFHE.
 Programmable bootstrapping is an operation that is able to reduce the noise inside a ciphertext and, at the same time, to evaluate a look-up table on the encrypted message.

+The solution has to be at least 10x faster than the existing solution in TFHE-rs.

 #### Security and noise
  * The security level of the solution has to be at least 128 bits, strictly under the GLWE problem;